trekab/my-tracker-api/README.md

 # Sales Tracker API

-> This is an API for a `sales tracker` client that is aimed at enabling users to track various aspects about their products/sales e.g. orders, inventory, number of sales made, e.t.c.
+> This is an API for a `sales tracker` client that is aimed at enabling users to track various aspects about their products/sales e.g. orders, inventory, sales made, e.t.c.

 ![screenshot](./sales-tracker-api-docs.png)